Payments made outside the tax rules are classed as unauthorised and tax charges are payable.

 Tax charges on unauthorised payments

-Unauthorised payments are subject to the following tax charges:
+Unauthorised payments are subject to the 3 tax charges.
+These are the:

 - unauthorised payments charge